 Disk space and bandwidth: Shared hosting plans often come with unlimited disk space and bandwidth.
 Even though the plans are often advertised as unlimited or unmetered disk space and bandwidth, they’re not actually unlimited.
 It simply means unlimited usage based on the Terms of Services of your hosting provider.

-Keep in mind that when you create a shared hosting account, you need to fully comply with the Terms of Services of your host, and you’re allowed to use only the resources that are required to operate a small website.
+Keep in mind that when you create a shared hosting account, you’ll need to fully comply with the Terms of Services of your host, and you’re allowed to use only the resources that are required to operate a small website.

 Free marketing offers: Some cheap web hosting companies like HostGator gives you AdWords and Bing credits worth $100 that you can use to promote your online business.

-Free domain: Many web hosting companies allow you to claim a domain name for free when purchasing any hosting account.
+Free domain: Many web hosting companies allow you to claim a domain name for free when purchasing a hosting account.
 Aside from allowing you to save the domain registration fee, claiming a free domain name also makes it easy to manage both your domain and hosting under a single panel.

-- Support modes: Ensure whether your hosting provider offers free support via live chat, phone and email throughout the day.
+- Support modes: Ensure whether your hosting provider offers free support via live chat, phone, and email throughout the day.

 - Response time: Understand the average response time and the average time it takes to get your support request resolved.

-What’s shared hosting or cheap hosting?
+What’s shared hosting / cheap hosting?

 Is shared hosting safe?

 Shared hosting gives you a secure environment to build and grow a small website.
-Some shared hosting plans also give you dedicated IP address and SSL certificate which grants access to your site any time you need and provides a secure connection.
+Some shared hosting plans also give you a dedicated IP address and SSL certificate which grants access to your site any time you need and provides a secure connection.